Walt Koken: Music

-Since 1965, Koken has played in multiple bands: the Busted Toe Mudthumpers, the Muskrat Ramblers, the Fat City String Band, the legendary Highwoods Stringband, and The Cacklin’ Hens and Roosters Too!. (last.fm) Currently, he plays fiddle-banjo duets with his partner and soul-mate Clare Milliner, as well as with Clare, Kellie Allen, and Pete Peterson as the old-time string band, Orpheus Supertones.
-In 2011, Walt and Clare completed their multi-year literary collaboration, The Milliner-Koken Collection of American Fiddle Tunes.
+Since 1965, Koken has played in multiple bands: the Busted Toe Mudthumpers, the Muskrat Ramblers (along with French clarinetist Michel Sebastiani, who later became the Olympic coach of the USA Fencing Team), the Fat City String Band, the legendary Highwoods Stringband, and The Cacklin’ Hens and Roosters Too!. (last.fm) Currently, he plays fiddle-banjo duets with his partner Clare Milliner, as well as with Clare, Kellie Allen, Pete Peterson, and Hilary Dirlam as the old-time string band, Orpheus Supertones.
+In 2011, Koken and Clare completed their multi-year literary collaboration, The Milliner-Koken Collection of American Fiddle Tunes.